jonthorell/PirateIsland/README.md

 # To-do

-1. Re-factor the code in create.py so it is easier to read
-2. Change all output so it will fit in 80-columns.
+1. Change all output so it will fit in 80-columns.
-3. Re-do the instructions into several pages

 # Credits